Cinezaster/phonecard-reader/README.md

 - should read the memory of Gen 1 phonecards
 - should read the memory of Gen 2 ISO 7816 phonecards
-- should return the memory as a hex string to a computer or smartphone
+- should return the memory as a hex string to a computer or smartphone as keystrokes
-- evaluate the checksum
+- should check if memory can be read consistently

 ## Specs